 If you were treated for COVID-19 with convalescent plasma or monoclonal antibodies, you need to wait 90 days before obtaining a COVID-19 vaccine.
 Speak with your doctor if you’re uncertain what treatments you got or if you have more inquiries about obtaining a COVID-19 vaccine.

 Specialists are still learning more about how long vaccines defend against COVID-19 in real-world problems.
-CDC will continue to keep the public informed as new evidence becomes available.

 Can a COVID-19 Vaccination Protect Me From Getting sick With COVID-19?